-Vicki Gunvalson Files Defamation Lawsuit Against Kelly Dodd Which Might Get Her Banned From Reunion
+Vicki Gunvalson Files Defamation Lawsuit Against Kelly Dodd Which Might Get Her Banned From RHOC Reunion

 The documents said the plaintiff was a member of The Real Housewives of Orange County and was a “retirement planning specialist” which really only could have been one cast member.

 In the season’s upcoming episodes which were shot in Key West, Florida, Kelly makes some comments that prompted Vicki to file the lawsuit.
-Kelly calls Vicki a “con-woman,” and tells her “you prey on old people,” as well as that she has engaged in “fraud.”
+Kelly calls Vicki a “con-woman” and tells her “you prey on old people,” and says that she has engaged in “fraud.”
 Vicki believes these comments affect her livelihood and will damage her reputation, and could very well cost her business and income.
 Kelly has even recently referred to Vicki as a “pig” this week on Watch What Happens Live.

-Vicki is seeking for the episode to not be aired entirely, or for it to be edited to remove Kelly’s comments.
+Vicki is seeking that the episode not be aired, or for it to be edited to remove Kelly’s comments.

 Earlier this week, Andy Cohen announced he was taking fan questions for the RHOC reunion taping which means the women will sit down to discuss the season’s events in the next week or two.
-If the lawsuit is still active, Kelly and Vicki likely won’t be able to speak to one another and since Kelly is a fulltime castmember, Vicki won’t be allowed on.
+If the lawsuit is still active, Kelly and Vicki likely won’t be able to speak to one another.
+Since Kelly is a full-time castmember, Vicki won’t be allowed on.

 The Real Housewives of Orange County airs every Tuesday night at 9 p.m.
 ET on Bravo.